 SPR: Political expediency at the expense of long-term strategy

-Spot Nymex crude oil for August delivery settled last night at 95.42, 1 penny above the settle for Wednesday, June 22nd, the day prior to the IEA’s thinly veiled attempt to control price.
+Spot Nymex for August delivery settled last night at 95.42, 1 penny above the settle for Wednesday, June 22nd, the day prior to the IEA’s thinly veiled attempt to control price.
 Brent oil futures closed last night at 112.48.
 That is still 1.73 or 1½% below the close for June 22nd, but it is 7.36 (!) or 7.0% (!) above last Friday’s settle.

 Thus, six trading sessions since the IEA’s announcement and the market’s initial response seems to be… game on!

-Analysts at The Schork Report recognize that this week’s bounce in oil might have been the residue from end-of-quarter machinations executed on behalf of “… oil companies and hedge fund managers and corporate jet owners…” and anyone else who Obama might have missed demagoguing the other day in his declaration of class war.
+Analysts at recognize that this week’s bounce in oil might have been the residue from end-of-quarter machinations executed on behalf of “… oil companies and hedge fund managers and corporate jet owners…” and anyone else who Obama might have missed demagoguing the other day in his declaration of class war.

 Bottom line, the move to release 1 of 12 barrels of the nation’s “strategic” supply of oil might be politically expedient, but it was an incredibly asinine maneuver.